How to go fishing with kids

 Simple chores like taking the dog out for a walk, can become fine food expeditions.
 You and your kids can get to chew your way through, blackberries, wild strawberries or Porcine mushrooms.
 The kit has a fully researched and full colour instruction leaflet, which will get you on your way, and tell you what is in season and when.
 More Info

-Category: Activities,Fishing
+Category: Fishing,Activities

 Fishing with kids